mongodb/docs/source/reference/javascript.rst

    .. depends on SERVER-4902

-.. function:: stats(scale)
+.. function:: db.collection.stats(scale)

-   :param optional scale: Specifies the scale to deliver
+   :param scale: Optional.
+Specifies the scale to deliver
                  results.
 Unless specified, this command
                  returns all sizes in bytes.

    :returns: A :term:`document` containing statistics that
              reflecting the state of the specified collection.